practicalli/clojure/reference/doc-and-source-functions.md

 (use 'clojure.repl)
 ```

 You could also `require` the `clojure.repl` library in your own code, however if you have a good editor it should provide these features without including this library.
-Therefore the following code is shown only as an example and not a recommended approch.
+Therefore the following code is shown only as an example and not a recommended approach.

 ```
 (ns foobar